vwt-digital/ckan-control/functions/check-catalog-existence/README.md

 # Check data-catalog existence
-Cloud function to check the existence of data-catalog files for CKAN packages.
+Function to check the existence of CKAN package's resources on the Google Cloud Platform.

 ## Setup
 1. Make sure a ```config.py``` file exists within the directory with the correct configuration: